What is the CIA Triad in Cybersecurity?

-The CIA Triad might sound like something from a spy movie, but in the cybersecurity world, it’s one of the principles that can keep our digital information safe.
-It’s an acronym representing a straightforward idea: protect data (confidentiality), keep it accurate (integrity), and make sure it’s there when you need it (availability).
+The CIA Triad might sound like something from a spy movie, but in the cybersecurity world, it’s one of the principles that can keep digital information safe.
+CIA is an acronym representing three principles: protect data (confidentiality), keep it accurate (integrity), and make sure it’s there when you need it (availability).

-Let’s dive deeper into each of these principles and uncover their vital role in the world of information security.
+Let’s dive deeper into each of these principles and uncover their vital role in information security.

 Confidentiality